codesport/admin-panel/README.md

----
-DELETE
-This tutorial is Part 1 in a two-part tutorial series created for Facebook's 2020 Developer's challenge.

-Through the creation of a harvest inventory app for a family-owned organic farm called *Arroyo Family Farms*, the learner will master basic, intermediate as well as some advanced React development concepts.

----

 ## Part 1 Beginner's Tutorial - Arroyo Family Farms' Inventory App

 Part 1 serves as a beginner's tutorial and guides the learner in creating a static, stateless, and non-interactive application using React functional components.

-It assumes the learner has zero knowlege of React but is marginally proficient in core JavaScript concepts and is using [VS Code](https://code.visualstudio.com/) as their editor.
+It assumes the learner has zero knowlege of React but is marginally proficient in core JavaScript concepts and is

-Additional emphasis is placed on understanding ESCM Script version 6 (ES6) Javascript concepts required to develop proficiency as a React development developer.

 # About React
 React is a Javascript library created by Facebook.
 It is focused on User Interface (UI) rendering (i.e., the view component of the Model View Controller \[MVC\] design pattern).
 It was open-sourced to the developer community on [May 29, 2013](https://blog.risingstack.com/the-history-of-react-js-on-a-timeline#2013theyearofthebiglaunch).
 React apps are often coded in [JSX](https://www.google.com/search?what+is+JSX?).
 JSX allows the developer to combine HTML and JavaScript in the same line of code.

+## Conventions
+In React, functional and class compoennts are declared using `PascalCase` (i.e., **must** have a capital letter).
+Methods, functions within functional components,variables, an constants are declared using `camelCase` (i.e., first letter is lowercase).

+Technically you can have all your  components in 1 file, however, for manageabilty, many developers prefer to have one component per file and use import statements when components need to be resused.

+Refer to the Reacts documentation for more info on [conventions and use](https://reactjs.org/docs/components-and-props.html).

 ## Functional Components
+Functional components in React are composed of pure functions which are [first class objects (functions)](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) in JavaScript.
+As functions, a given set of inputs will always provide a predicatbel and guaranteed output.
+As first class objects, JavaScropt functions may be treated as variables.

+## Class Components

+Class compoenents are used to manage state in React applications.

 React apps can get complicated very quickly.
-To minimze this we will establish some rules that will help beginners.
+To minimze this tutorial will establish some rules that will help beginners to maximize their prouctivuty.
 Traditionally, only class components could manage state.
 There are now exceptions such as useState.
 However,

-Create a single parent component that will control and ocherstrate application state.
-This parent compnent will be a class compoente
+1. Create a single parent component that will control application state.
+This parent component will be a class compoente

-Children should be functional components.
-Their state will be lifted to and manage by the parent component
+    a. **Corrollary:** Children should be functional components.
+Their state will be lifted into and therefore manage by the parent component

-If you find yourself repeating the same lines of code in your parent or child component or combine it into a method or function, respectively
+2. If you find yourself repeating the same lines of code thtoughout a given parent or child component, combine that code into a method or function.
+Then call when needed

-If you find yourself using the same function in more than 2 component's seperate that function into a seperate compoenent and import it.
+3. If you find yourself needing the same function in more than 2 component's, seperate that function into a seperate child 1.
+1component and import it!

 ## Updates to JavaScript from ES6

 React uses Javascript ES6.
 ES6 brings new features (e.g., the support of classes) to JavaScript that are common in traditional objected oriented languages such as C, Java, and Python.
 For the purpose of this tutorial, we will focus on the newly added `const` and `let` keywords as well as support for arrow funtions `() =>`.
 React uses a [Babel](https://www.google.com/search?q=what+is+babel) to allow ES6 to be backward compatible with older browsers.

 *[`let`:](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Description)* is a variable declaration like var, but it is "hyper-localized" and is limited to a given code block in which it is assigned.
 Conclusion: let is preferred to `var` due its granular, block-constrained localization which helps create more predictable code outcomes.